hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 Before we continue, the following setup is my opinion, and you are free to set up your LAMP stack however you please.
 I've followed several guides for this setup and have had to start over many times after getting backed into some weird corner; everything from one extreme of symlinking my entire Linux home folder to my Windows home directory (do not do this, things get weird) to the opposite extreme of treating Windows and Linux as 2 completely separate things and never cross-contaminate them (do not do this, you lose many benefits).

-Here's the thing: in WSL, **Linux can modify Windows files**, but **Windows cannot modify Linux** files (link to source on Microsoft blog?).
+Here's the thing: in WSL, **Linux can modify Windows files**, but **Windows cannot modify Linux** files.

-We don't want to run into any weird permission issues, and we also want to be able to follow any regular Linux guide on the internet without accommodating some weird special circumstance because our setup is unique.
-The whole point of WSL is that you are literally running a completely native command line Linux experience, but your base OS happens to be Windows instead of MacOS.
-But we also want the benefits of truely developing locally, like running `code somefolder` and having that open as a project in VS Code, and so forth.
+I want Ubuntu to function exactly as it would on any other machine, and I want to be able to follow any Ubuntu guide on the internet without accommodating some weird special circumstance because my setup is atypical.
+And I also want the benefits of truely developing locally, like running `code somefolder` and having that open as a project in VS Code, and so forth.
+The whole point of WSL is that you are literally running a completely native command line Linux experience, but your base OS happens to be Windows.

-Here is what I I suggest making a working directory somewhere on your Windows machine.
+So, my suggestion for accomplishing these goals is to keep everything for Ubuntu right where it gets installed (ssh keys, dotfiles, etc.), and then the only thing I'll have in Windows is a working project folder that can be referenced from Ubuntu.

 ### Install LAMP stack

-There are several ways to do this, but this method is easiest to remember.
+There are several ways to do this, but this method is easiest for me to remember.
 It will install some things you probably won't use, but it will also install most everything you certainly will need for WordPress development.

 ```shell
 sudo apt install -y lamp-server^